 MRI

-An MRI is used to get a very detailed image of the brain structure.
-A 3T MRI scanner is usually preferred for this test.
-A 3T MRI has the capability of showing even minute details of the brain’s structure.
-An MRI helps doctors to identify abnormality in the brain in great detail.
-It is a tool that can help doctors to identify the structural focus.
+An MRI is used to obtain a detailed image of the brain’s structure.
+A 3T MRI scanner is usually preferred for this test, as it can show even minute details of the brain’s structure.
+An MRI helps doctors identify abnormalities in the brain in great detail and determine the structural focus.

 VIDEO EEG RECORDING

 An EEG or Electroencephalogram records brain waves through electrodes placed on the scalp.
 The EEG can thus record any abnormal brain activity.
-For Video EEG recording, the patient is connected to an EEG machine and observed for a period of 24 to 72 hours.
-Patient’s movements are recorded through a video camera.
-The actual seizure is captured on the video and its time (time of occurrence/timing?) is linked to the EEG changes in the recorder.
-This helps to understand the electral focus.
+For Video EEG recording, the patient is connected to an EEG machine and observed for 24 to 72 hours.
+The patient’s movements are recorded through a video camera.
+The actual seizure is captured on the video, and its time (time of occurrence/timing?) is linked to the EEG changes in the recorder.
+This helps to understand the electoral focus.

 PET SCAN

-During a seizure, the seizure-focus records hyper-metabolism, i.e. too much activity.
-Consequently, that very part records hypo- metabolism (reduced activity) after the seizure.
+During a seizure, the seizure focus records hypermetabolism, i.e., too much activity.
+Consequently, that part records hypometabolism (reduced activity) after the seizure.
 It is not feasible to do a test during the seizure.
-Hence doctors look for areas of hypo-metabolism.
-A PET Scan can help the doctors to locate areas of hypo- metabolism.
-These areas are suggestive of the areas of seizure activity.
+Hence, doctors look for areas of hypometabolism.
+A PET Scan can help doctors locate areas of hypometabolism.
+These areas suggest areas of seizure activity.

 NEUROPSYCOLOGICAL TEST:

-Doctors study the possible neuro- psychological impact the surgery may have on the patient.
-Neuropsychological tests identify the functional loss or preservation of functions pre surgically.
-It is vital that critical brain functions such as memory, speech, hearing and sight etc. should not get adversely affected by the surgery.
+Doctors study the possible neuropsychological impact the surgery may have on the patient.
+Neuropsychological tests identify the functional loss or preservation of functions pre-surgically.
+It is vital that critical brain functions such as memory, speech, hearing, sight, etc., should not be adversely affected by the surgery.
 Understanding the pre-surgical functional loss also helps to identify the focus.

 When all three – MRI, EEG and PET Scan indicate a result in favour of surgery, and the neuropsychological test gives a green signal, the chances of good recovery after surgery are close to 95%.
 If the results are mixed, doctors may recommend further investigations.
 Reports from all investigations may then strengthen or weaken the case for surgery